vkola-lab/PodGPT/README.md

 > [!IMPORTANT]
 > 1. Due to the [suspended development of the AutoGPTQ package](https://github.com/vkola-lab/PodGPT/issues/1), we strongly recommend conducting quantization using the [GPTQModel](https://github.com/ModelCloud/GPTQModel) package!<br>
 > 2. After completing training, many LoRA adapters will be saved.
-By default, the `model_max_length` will be set to `train_max_len`, as seen [here](https://github.com/vkola-lab/PodGPT/blob/main/lib/model_loader_quantization.py#L74).
+By default, the `model_max_length` will be set to `train_max_len` in your codes, as seen [here](https://github.com/vkola-lab/PodGPT/blob/main/lib/model_loader_quantization.py#L74).
 To ensure proper inference with vLLM, open the `tokenizer_config.json` file in the checkpoint folder and reset the `model_max_length` to match the original value of your base model.

-> This step is crucial because the vLLM engine will use the adapter's tokenizer instead of the base model's tokenizer.
+> This step is crucial because the vLLM engine uses the adapter's tokenizer instead of the base model's tokenizer.
+If not properly adjusted, the vLLM engine may truncate the input based on the `model_max_length` specified during training, potentially limiting the model's performance during inference while there are longer inputs.

 First, install the GPTQModel,